danielperna84/custom_homematic/README.md

 ### callback_host and callback_port

-These two options are required for _special_ network environments.
-If for example Home Assistant is running within a Docker container and detects its own IP to be within the Docker network, the CCU won't be able to establish the connection to Home Assistant.
-In this case you have to specify which address and port the CCU should connect to.
-This may require forwarding connections on the Docker host machine to the relevant container.
+This integrations offers two options to seamlessly link up the CCU with Home Assistant, allowing for fine-tuning of network settings.
+Configuring these options becomes crucial in specific scenarios, such as when a firewall is active on the Home Assistant host.
+In such cases, specifying a pre-opened `callback_port` is essential.
+Additionally, if Home Assistant is running within a Docker container and detects its IP within the Docker network, establishing a connection with the CCU becomes challenging.
+To address this, it's necessary to explicitly define the address and port for CCU connectivity.
+This may involve forwarding connections on the Docker host machine to the relevant container, ensuring a smooth and uninterrupted connection.
+Find detailed setup instructions and guidelines in this README for a hassle-free integration.

 **These values are always empty when the integration is reconfigured.**

 ## System variables